rsfutch77/rulette/software_descriptions/1-requirements.md

 [ ] 4.3 Point and Card Transfer Logic (3 Points)
-[ ] 4.3.1 If the callout is valid, deduct a point from the failed player and add a point to the caller (2 Points) [ ] 4.3.2 Allow the caller to transfer one of their cards to the failed player (1 Point) [ ] 4.4 Referee Card Swapping (2 Points)
+[ ] 4.3.1 If the callout is valid, deduct a point from the failed player and add a point to the caller (2 Points) [ ] 4.3.2 Allow the caller to transfer one of their cards to the failed player (1 Point) [ ] 4.3.3 Card transfer scenarios include:
+    - Referee awards card transfer after a callout
+    - Swap card is played (roles or cards exchanged)
+    - Clone or flip card is played (card duplicated or reversed)
+    - Prompt card requires a transfer as part of its effect
+    - Rule modifier triggers a transfer
+[ ] 4.4 Referee Card Swapping (2 Points)
 [ ] 4.4.1 Enable the referee card to be swapped if a swap card is played (1 Point) [ ] 4.4.2 Update referee status and notify all players (1 Point) [ ] 4.5 Edge Cases and Abuse Prevention (2 Points)
 [ ] 4.5.1 Prevent spamming of callouts or referee decisions (1 Point)
-[ ] 4.5.2 Handle cases where the referee is the accused or caller (1 Point)
+[ ] 4.5.2 Handle the following scenarios:
+    - Referee is the accused or caller
+    - Multiple callouts in rapid succession
+    - Players attempting to bypass referee decisions

 [ ] 5.
 Points and Card Transfer System (10 Points)
 [ ] 5.1 Points Tracking (3 Points)